DanielBMarkham/Info-Ops/manuscript/chapter24.md

 ### What is the Target System?

-While analysis is always in the same three buckets and abstraction levels, work is in the form of To-Be System Reazlied Behavior and Supplementals.
+While analysis is always in the same three buckets and abstraction levels, work is in the form of To-Be System Realized Behavior and Supplementals.
 All work is to change some target system so that it exhibits new behavior and follows new rules.

 What is the target system?
 It seems like kind of a trivial question, don't people realize what they're working on?